jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 Nullary Operations
 *****************************************************************************

 Nullary operations do not take in inputs and always return the same value.
-They are :doc:`singleton functions </functions/functions_singleton>`
+They are :ref:`singleton functions<test_singleton_functions>`

 red: make it fail
 #############################################################################